MIDI on Linux

-Next, check whether a2jmidid is already installed.
-After starting the JACK server, go to the command line and type:a2jmidid -e
+Next, it must be checked whether a2jmidid is already installed.
+This is done by starting the JACK server, then going to the command line and typing:a2jmidid -e

-If a2jmidid does not exist, install it with the software manager of the Linux distribution in use and try again.
+If a2jmidid does not exist, it must be installed with the software manager of the Linux distribution in use until this command responds.

 Checking available MIDI ports

 If JACK is correctly configured for MIDI, then the MIDI ports should appear in qjackctl under Connections > MIDI.

 Making it automatic

 Once it has been verified that the ports appear in JACK as expected, this can be made to happen whenever JACK is started:

 a2jmidid -e &as an "after start-up" script in the Setup > Options tab of QJackCtl, so that it is started automatically whenever JACK is started.